prio-data/views_pipeline/documentation/pipeline_documentation.md

 There is a print log as well.

-## Visualization
-Visualizations are accessible on Weights & Biases.
-There is a suite of interactive plots (bar charts, line graphs, tables).

-We also produce maps for predicted fatalities, with standardised design and tick labels (*work in progress*).
-The goal is to create a running gif across steps and publish on Weights & Biases reports, instead of looking at 36 single maps.

-*At this stage, this does not replace the mapper plots of the monthly run*

-*Have not finalised a solution, Problems arose with bokeh*

-*Malika's working notebook is [here](https://github.com/prio-data/fatalities003_development/blob/ms_visual/notebook001.ipynb)*

 ## Generating Forecasts
 This component encompasses the generation of forecasts using deployed models and ensembles, ensuring accuracy and timeliness in our predictions.